Tzur Hadassah: Landmarks

 The Harei Yehuda riding stable is located in Tzur Hadassah, at the edge of the Sansan nature reserve.
 It was established in 1991 in the old part of Tzur Hadassah and moved to new facilities in 2004.
 The Israel National Trail, marked with orange, blue, and white stripes, reaches Tzur Hadassah on its way westward.
 In 2014, construction workers discovered a large stalactite cave located beneath parts of Tzur Hadassah, the Parks Service sealed off entrance to the cave system.

+Voting Patterns

+In the 2022 election, 53 percent of voters in Tzur Hadassah voted for the parties of the center-left coalition led by Yair Lapid, while 41 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.5 percent voted for the Arab parties.